comms-id/policies/src/Comms.ID_Privacy_Policy.md

 Welcome to Comms.ID.
 Our mission is to build a more trustworthy digital world by combating fraud and misinformation.
 We do this by providing a secure, high-assurance digital identity platform that replaces insecure, anonymous interactions with a verified and consent-driven ecosystem.

-Your privacy is not an afterthought; it is absolutely fundamental to our design and our mission.
+Your privacy is not an afterthought; it is fundamental to our design and our mission.
 This Privacy Policy outlines our core privacy commitments and explains how we handle your personal information.

 **Our Legal Framework**